In this exhaustive guide, we analyze all Honda CR-V generations isolating the best and worst model years for you.

 - Cars.com owner ratings

-Soon, we will present a comprehensive graph detailing the combined ratings from the sources above, giving you an overall view of each year’s performance.
+Soon, we will present an extensive graph detailing the combined ratings from the sources above, giving you an overall view of each year’s performance.

-Following that, a table summarizing our categorizations for the best, neutral, and worst years will help you make an informed choice when considering a Honda CR-V.
+Following that, a table summarizing our classifications for the best, neutral, and worst years will help you make an informed choice when considering a Honda CR-V.

 Generation | Best Years | Neutral Years | Worst Years |